patternfly/training-scenarios/tables/intro-table/step8.md

 }, []);
 </pre>

 6) Locate the empty dependency array for the useEffect hook you just created, it's the second parameter (`[]`) that was passed to useEffect.
-This represents an array of the function's dependencies.
+This second parameter to useEffect represents an array of the function's dependencies.

 7) Specify numPerPage and handlePerPageSelect as <a href="https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect" target="_blank">effect dependencies</a> by listing them in the dependency array from the previous step.
 Replace the empty array with the following;